dev-mush/jaims-py/README.md

 # 🕵️‍♂️ jAIms

-jAIms is a lightweight python framework built on top of the openai library that lets you create powerful llm agents.
+jAIms is a lightweight Python framework built on top of the OpenAI library that lets you create powerful LLM agents.
-It is designed with simplicity and ease of use in mind, it only depends on `openai` and `tiktoken`.
+It is designed with simplicity and ease of use in mind and only depends on `openai` and `tiktoken`.

-## ⚠️ Project status

-This is a work in progress.
-I need to write some tests and add many features, but the core functionality is there.
-I'm creating this framework because I need a lightweight and easy to use framework to create llm agents, this project pales in comparison with more advanced tools like [langchain](https://github.com/hwchase17/langchain) and the likes, but if you need a simple tool to create agents based on the openai api, you might find jAIms useful.

 ## Installation

+TODO: add to pypi

 ## 👨‍💻 Usage

-Building an agent is as simple as that:
+Building an agent is as simple as this:

 ```python
 from jaims import JAImsAgent